|Ajirc - Internet Relay Chat Client|

 Mail version 2 is a huge step up from version 1 which came about a

 year earlier.
-Mail v2 is the first publically available email client
+Mail v2 is the first publicly available email client

 for the Commodore64 that allows both sending and receiving of email